FREIGHT VS. PARCEL: HOW DO I CHOOSE?

 By the end of this article, you’re not only going to be knowledgeable on the difference between these two powerful Worldwide Express shipping options, but you’ll also know when each method usually is the best choice for a given shipment.

-To start out, let's define what freight and parcel shipping mean, exactly:
+To start out, let’s define what freight and parcel shipping mean, exactly and then dive in a little deeper on when it’s appropriate to select each option.

 Put briefly, this is the heavy stuff.
 Generally, any shipment that weighs more than 150 pounds is considered freight.
 If it weighs a lot, comes in a large package, needs to go on a pallet, or takes up some or all of the space in a large semi-truck, chances are you’re dealing with freight.